Alex Buckner, PsyD

 I pursued my undergraduate education at Tulane University in New Orleans, shortly after Hurricane Katrina struck.
 This experience in New Orleans was invaluable in helping me see the suffering in many parts of the U.S and all over the world.
 This suffering, along with my desire to help people find their way out of suffering, inspired me to become a psychologist.
 Following my undergraduate studies, I worked for two years at Four Winds Hospital and NewYork Presbyterian Hospital in Westchester County, NY.

-I am extremely passionate about my work and devoted to others, and seek to empower people to live their best lives.
+While I know that I my technical knowledge and level of experience is extremely important for my clients to get better, I believe what is most important to me, and which is absolutely true, is that l am extremely passionate about my work and devoted to others.
+I seek to empower people to discover who they truly are, be brave enough to try out new behaviors and skills, and through this openness and learning, to leave therapy feeling healed.
 I pride myself on my empathy and therapeutic skills, and would look forward to helping you improve your life in every way I can.